1.1 Who should read this practice note?

 You should consider that outsourced providers will not be constrained by the same professional duties as solicitors and must therefore make providers aware of your professional duties in relation to outsourcing.
 In addition to having confidentiality agreements in place, you should consider auditing and checking the outsourcing provider's confidentiality processes.

-The SRA published ethics guidance on protecting and maintaining client confidentiality in January 2015, which confirms that it is a firm's responsibility to consider the adequacy of protections against electronic information being destroyed or passed to a third party (including separate entities within a group) and especially if information is shared across different jurisdictions.
+The SRA published ethics guidance on client confidentiality in January 2015, which confirms that it is a firm's responsibility to consider the adequacy of protections against electronic information being destroyed or passed to a third party (including separate entities within a group) and especially if information is shared across different jurisdictions.

 This guidance highlights that information stored via cloud computing may be more vulnerable and that firms will need to be able to demonstrate that they have consider the risks and that clients have consented to information being stored in a particular way.